OutSystems/docs-product/src/develop/data/edit/intro.md

 <div class="info" markdown="1">

-This topics relates to editing data of Entities, to learn how to edit data in **Static Entities**, check [Static Entities](../modeling/entity-static.md) and [Create and Use an Enumerate](../modeling/enumerate-create.md) topics.
+This topics relates to editing data of Entities, to learn how to edit data in **Static Entities**, check [Static Entities](../modeling/entity-static.md).

 </div>